Joint Ventures 2024 Comparisons

 • to exercise independent judgement; and

-• to keep informed of the work of the company and to act in good faith and in the best interests of the company.
+• to keep informed of the work of the company.

 Although the specific contents of such duties vary between provinces, Canadian courts typically defer to any decision in good faith made by a director.
 Directors owe their duties exclusively to the company on whose board they serve, although they may legitimately consider the interests of shareholders, creditors and other stakeholders as well as the public interest when exercising their powers.
 Directors can delegate their functions but retain a duty of oversight, as delegation does not absolve them from responsibility for ensuring that decisions are being taken in a prudent manner.